Menu

 Megan Smith

 Are you looking to improve your throwing skills?
 Seeking to center your clay and yourself?
 Do you need a hand with hand building?
 This class offers an opportunity to work towards your goals in clay and further your individual projects with differentiated instruction.
 Wear clothes that can get dirty and closed toe shoes.
 Pottery tool kits are available for sale in the studio for $27.
-Cash or check only.
-Firing fees are $3/pound.
-Cash or check only.
+Firing fees are $3.50/pound.
+Payable by credit card, cash, or check.
 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details.

 Suggested Ages: 18+